tomhazledine/tomhazledine.github.io/_posts/articles/2015-05-29-inline-svg-icons.md

 title: "Getting started with inline SVG icons"
 excerpt: As a typography nerd, using a custom font to serve icons felt really good.
 It turns out inline SVG icons are better in almost every way.
 comments: true

+comments: true
+category: article
+featured: true
 ---

-why icon fonts are good
+## Why icon fonts are good

 * style with css
 * automate with Gulp
 * resolution agnostic
 * performant

-why icon fonts are bad
+## Why icon fonts are bad

 * unpredictable fallbacks
 * rendering inconsistencies
 * unpredictable gulp support

-why SVG icons are better
+## Why SVG icons are better

 * good support, with better fallbacks
 * in Jekyll even more performant: inline = no requests